Mara-Li/Obsidian-Snippet-collection/README.md

 - [Colored Folder](https://github.com/Mara-Li/Obsidian-Snippet-collection#colored-folder)
 - [Folder Icons](https://github.com/Mara-Li/Obsidian-Snippet-collection#folder-icons)

+⚠️ For IOS : If you don't have Textastic (can open `.obsidian` folder) you need to use shortcuts and toolbox pro to open hidden folder.
+You can also use [ashell](https://holzschu.github.io/a-Shell_iOS/) (Free) to open `.obsidian` and file !

 # WYSIWYG and Pseudo WYSIWYG
 Note : Some screenshoot are outdated, the code is always updated, I don't have the time to take screen and update it each day.